- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - To learn more

 When the thought process is disturbed, or when a person has trouble thinking and acting like they normally do, they may be confused.
-There can be many causes of confusion, including:
+Many things can cause confusion, including:

 - Low blood sugar